Home

 • "Because the law worketh wrath: for where no law is, there is no transgression.

-The Old Covenant neither brought, nor brings justification to anyone.
-Justification and salvation could be obtained only in the way of faith.
-So Abraham and all Old Covenant saints were justified by faith, and the Old Covenant was merely to illustrate that law.
+The Old Covenant neither brought nor brings justification to anyone.
+Justification and salvation could be obtained only by way of faith.
+So Abraham and all the Old Covenant saints were justified by faith, and the Old Covenant was merely a portrait to illustrate that law, apart from the faith of Christ, condemned them.
 Covenant Theology looks upon all history as a progressive revealing of the Covenant of Grace, and that includes the Old Covenant.
-It carries over the old order into the new in the sense that it is understood that the Old Covenant laws are not done away with (made null and void), rather they are fulfilled or completed (for the believer only) in Christ.
-In this way, the old conditional promise has become new and unconditional.
-The true Israel of God has always been the select congregation (i.e., individuals rather than a nation), and the Old Covenant saints have always been upheld by the work of Christ, rather than their own works.
-Not one Old Covenant Israelite was saved by works, except it was by the work of Christ in him.
-The scriptures also teach that the Old Covenant laws are still binding, but we can only fully keep them in Christ Jesus.
-In Him alone we keep them perfectly.
-In other words, He is our Sabbath of rest that we will keep forever, and He is our daily or continual sacrifice.
-Our Lamb of atonement.
-Jesus taught that what He came to do in His life, and the work that He accomplished, was the fulfillment and the true substance of all the Old Covenant 'shadows or types' that merely prefigured it.
+It carries over the old order into the new in the sense that it is understood that the Old Covenant laws are not done away with (made null and void), rather they are fulfilled or completed (for the believer only) and made dead in Christ.
+In this way, the old conditional promise of "obey the law and live, disobey the law and die) has been done away with in the new and unconditional promise.
+The true Israel of God has always been the remnant of the congregation (individuals rather than a nation), and the Old Covenant saints have always been upheld by the work of Christ rather than their own works.
+There was not one single Old Covenant Israelite that was saved by works, except it was the work of the spirit of Christ in him (1st Peter 1:10-11).
+The Scriptures also teach that the Old Covenant laws are still binding (Yes, the wicked are still guilty under them) and we can only fully keep them in Christ Jesus.
+In Him alone we keep them all perfectly.
+In other words, He is our righteousness, our obedience, our Sabbath of rest that we keep forever, and our daily or continual sacrifice.
+He is our Lamb of atonement that the Old Covenant rituals pointed to.
+Jesus taught that what He came to do in His life, and the work that He accomplished, was the fulfillment and true substance of all the Old Covenant 'shadows or types' that prefigured Him.
 Those laws are all still kept in Him.
-Just as no one in the Old Covenant was ever saved by the blood of literal animals being slaughtered (Hebrews 10:4), likewise no one ever refrained from sin and lived righteously in a way that could save him.
+No one in the Old Covenant was ever saved by keeping the law of shedding the blood of literal animals (Hebrews 10:4), likewise no one ever refrained from sin and lived righteously in a way that could save him.
 They were only righteous by the work of Christ, through the faith.
-And they only kept the law perfectly in Him.
-They were saved retroactively, by faith looking forward to Christ through these shadows and types.
-The Old Covenant laws were everlasting (Numbers 18:19; Joshua 4:7; Leviticus 16:31), because they were merely a picture of the New (or true) saving Covenant that was coming.
+They only kept the law perfectly through His Spirit, not their own.
+They were saved retroactively by faith, looking forward to the coming of Christ through these shadows and types.
+We who live in the contemporary age are saved by that same faith, looking backward at the coming of Christ.
+The Old Covenant laws were everlasting (Numbers 18:19; Joshua 4:7; Leviticus 16:31), because they were merely a shadow representing the new that was coming.
 Just as a shadow cast on the ground would prefigure or announce that someone was coming.
-In this we see the continuity of the Old Covenants, which were shadows of things to come.
+In this way, we see the continuity of the Old Covenants, which were shadows of things to come.

 Hebrews 8:4-5